trianglesis/Air_Quality_station/doc/README.md

  * https://fonts.google.com/specimen/Montserrat */
 #define LV_FONT_MONTSERRAT_8 1
 ```

+Clean the build `Full clean` and run `menuconfig` option again.
+- It should now go into LVGL dir and collect all options there.

 - Use `menuconfig` set LVGL option `LV_CONF_SKIP` to not skip custom `lvgl_conf.h`!
 - Check if color depth = 16